January 13, 2023

 OneTimeClose.com provides information and connects consumers to qualified One-Time Close lenders in an effort to raise awareness about this loan product and to help consumers receive higher quality service.
 We are not paid for endorsing or recommending the lenders or loan originators and do not otherwise benefit from doing so.
 Consumers should shop for mortgage services and compare their options before agreeing to proceed.

-Please note that investor guidelines for the FHA and VA One-Time Close Construction Programs only allow for single-family dwellings (1 unit) – and NOT for multi-family units (no duplexes, triplexes, or fourplexes).
-You CANNOT act as your own general contractor (Builder) / not available in all states.
+Please note that investor guidelines for the FHA, VA and USDA One-Time Close Construction Program only allow for single family dwellings (1 unit) – and NOT for multi-family units (no duplexes, triplexes or fourplexes).
+You CANNOT act as your own general contractor (Builder) / not available in all States.

-Your email to firstname.lastname@example.org authorizes Onetimeclose.com to share your personal information with one mortgage construction lender licensed in your area to contact you.
+Your email to firstname.lastname@example.org authorizes Onetimeclose.com to share your personal information with (one) mortgage construction lender licensed in your area to contact you.
+Your credit report will NOT be pulled due to sending this and we do not ask for Social Security numbers.

 - Send your first and last name, e-mail address, and contact telephone number.